actix/actix-website/content/docs/static-files.md

 # Configuration

-Generic trait `StaticFileConfig` can be used to specify various options for serving files:
+`NamedFiles` can specify various options for serving files:

-- `content_disposition_map` - function to be used for mapping file's mime to corresponding `Content-Disposition` type
+- `set_content_dispostion` - function to be used for mapping file's mime to corresponding `Content-Disposition` type
-- `is_use_etag` - specifies whether `ETag` shall be calculated and included in headers.
+- `use_etag` - specifies whether `ETag` shall be calculated and included in headers.
-- `is_use_last_modifier` - specifies whether file modified timestamp should be used and added to `Last-Modified` header.
+- `use_last_modifier` - specifies whether file modified timestamp should be used and added to `Last-Modified` header.
-- `is_method_allowed` - allows to control which HTTP methods are allowed to be used when accessing file.

-All of the above methods are optional and provided with the best defaults.
-But it is possible to customize any of them by implementing the trait onto own struct.
+All of the above methods are optional and provided with the best defaults, But it is possible to customize any of them.

 {{< include-example example="static-files" file="configuration.rs" section="config-one" >}}

-The Configuration cal also be applied to directory service:
+The Configuration can also be applied to directory service:

 {{< include-example example="static-files" file="configuration_two.rs" section="config-two" >}}